Kotlin/KEEP/proposals/context-parameters.md

 * The type and order of context parameters must coincide.
 * It is allowed (yet discouraged) to change the name of a context parameter.

-It is a conflict to declare overloads which only differ in the order of the context parameters.
+It is a conflict to declare overloads which only differ in the number of context parameters.
+It is allowed to declare one overload with _no_ context parameters and one with _some_ of them (this is aligned with §7.8).

 **§1.6** *(naming ambiguity)*: We use the term **context** with two meanings: